ChineseMutualAid/computer-literacy-2017/static/lesson-1/slides.md

 ---
 # Go to Lesson 1

-Click on [Lesson 1](http://localhost:8000/computer-literacy/lesson-1/) to view the web page for this lesson
+- Click on [Lesson 1](https://chinesemutualaid.github.io/computer-literacy/lesson-1/) to view the web page for this lesson.
+- Click on [View slideshow](https://chinesemutualaid.github.io/computer-literacy/lesson-1/slides.html) to view the slideshow for this lesson.

 ---
-# Basic navigation of a web page
+# Using the slideshow

-- Press ↑ and ↓ to scroll the page
+- Press ← and → keys to move through the slides
+- The number of the slide is in the bottom right
-- If you see text that is [blue](https://google.com), you can click on it to open another web page
+- Links are [blue](https://google.com), you can click on them to open another web page
-- Now you can follow along with the slides

 ---
 # Using the mouse